 greenscreen® is also utilized on the attached parking structure that includes parking space for 4,800 vehicles.
 The 30-acre site will eventually consist of the retail space, over one million square feet of parking, 387 timeshares and three themed hotels.
 Disney has announced plans to open an adjoining third Disneyland-themed resort that will be based around a water park theme, and additional plans include the extension of the monorail to service the adjoining properties.
 The design flexibility of greenscreen® products allows for a variety of applications that provide design solutions for the challenges that are typical of a mixed-use complex.

-Sustainability and South Central Los Angeles don’t necessarily come up in the same conversation, but that is exactly the case with the construction and opening of the District 9 headquarters on historic Central Avenue, just south of downtown Los Angeles.
+Sustainability is front and center in the construction and opening of the District 9 headquarters on historic Central Avenue, just south of Downtown Los Angeles.
 South Central Los Angeles is an urban redevelopment zone that is embracing its historic jazz heritage and moving forward with an aggressive streetscape program.
 Former District 9 Councilwoman Jan Perry has been a proponent of implementing sustainability initiatives and is widely credited with implementing the Augustus Hawkins Wetland, which is the nation’s first human-made wetland in a highly urban area and is part of Augustus Hawkins Park.

 The $10 million project provides forward-looking environmental features that enhance building performance, demonstrate urban development innovations to the public and form a context for expressing design compositions that echo the community’s jazz history.
 The architectural programming includes 10,000 square feet featuring two major interior functions: administrative field offices for both the council and various city departments serving the neighborhood and a community meeting room.